Utility Rights-of-Way Wildlife Research at Penn State

 Plant and animal community response to long-term vegetation management on rights-of-way

 ▼ Latest Research Findings: Plant and Animal Response to Right-of-Way Treatments

-Results of 60 years of ecological research on Pennsylvania electric transmission rights-of-way demonstrate that plant communities can be selectively managed to support reliable electric service and a diverse plant community for wildlife habitat.
+Results of more than six decades of ecological research on Pennsylvania electric transmission rights-of-way demonstrate that plant communities can be selectively managed to support reliable electric service and a diverse plant community for wildlife habitat.

 The Pennsylvania State Game Lands 33 (SGL33) research project in central Pennsylvania began in 1953 in response to public concern—particularly from hunters—about the impact of vegetation management practices on wildlife habitat within electric transmission rights-of-way.
 Today, SGL33 is the site of the longest continuous study measuring the effects of herbicides and mechanical vegetation management practices on plant diversity, wildlife habitat, and wildlife use within a right-of-way.
 Similar studies have been conducted at a companion site, Green Lane Research and Demonstration Area (GLR&D), in southeastern Pennsylvania since 1987.
 Both projects provide invaluable information for understanding the response of plants and animals to vegetation management on rights-of-way.

 The original research objectives of the project remain the same today.

 - Compare the effectiveness of commonly used vegetation management practices on controlling trees incompatible1 with management objectives for right-of-way function.

 - Determine the effect of vegetation management practices on wildlife habitat and select wildlife species of high public interest.